der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 ### Returns:
 |Type|Description|
 |-|-
-[BingAdsAccountSelector](./BingAdsAccountSelector)|The selector restricted to the specified account numbers.
+[BingAdsAccountSelector](./BingAdsAccountSelector)|Selector restricted to the specified account numbers.

 ## <a name="withcondition~string-condition~"></a>withCondition(String condition)
 Returns a selector with the specified filtering conditions.